 Among other Scorecard "best practice" findings:

-- A majority of respondents—70 percent—conduct biometric screenings to alert employees to possible health risks.
+- Biometric screenings were used by a majority of respondents—70 percent—to alert employees to possible health risks.

 - Personal coaching—by telephone, online or face-to-face—has become one of the fastest-growing elements in health management programs.

 - Financial incentives to drive employee participation in these programs is growing rapidly—and employers that use them are significantly more likely to report medical cost savings (76 percent) than those not offering incentives (46 percent).

 Stephen Miller, CEBS, is an online editor/manager for SHRM.

 Workplace Wellness Programs Study: Final Report, Rand Corp., 2013

 Rand Research Brief: The Skinny on Worplace Wellness Programs, Rand Corp., 2013